HertegKohar/cp423/Project/README.md

 ### 3- Search for a query

 The program will prompt the user to enter a search query.
-The users query will be spell corrected using soundex similarity, and edit distance and term frequency for fallback conditions.
-The program will then perform the term-at-a-time algorithm and the inverted index to display the top 3 highest ranked documents (using cosine similarity) containing any of the spell corrected query terms.
+The users query will be spell corrected using soundex similarity, and edit distance and term frequency are used for fallback conditions.
+The program will then perform the term-at-a-time algorithm and use the inverted index to display the top 3 highest ranked documents (ranked using cosine similarity) that contain any of the spell corrected query terms.
 A link to the web page is given for each document, as well as a snippet of matching text blocks with query terms highlighted in unique colours.
 //TODO: Herteg confirm you are happy with this description, edit as you please!

 Example output (without colour):